ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

     below the specified minimum width, the layout may not handle or adapt to the content.
 -   The `footer section` will be a flexbox container and have the same width as the editor section.
 -   The `formatting option toolbar` in the footer section will be enclosed within a flexbox container, enabling the buttons to wrap and occupy roughly seventy percent of the entire footer.
-If the buttons exceed the seventy percent limit, they will be positioned below in the same container, aligning from right to left.
+If the buttons exceed the seventy percent limit, they will be positioned below in the same container, aligning from left to right.
 The remaining thirty percent of the footer will be enclosed in another flexbox container dedicated to `footer-actions` slot elements.
 -   Regarding the mobile view of the component, we have the following open questions:
     -   Is it ok to have a flexbox container for the toolbar in the footer section and place the buttons below if it reaches the maximum width?
     -   What should be the ideal maximum and minimum width and height of the component?